sharwell/ha-crestron-home/README.md

   `POST /shades/SetState items=8 ids=[...] status=success` confirms one request served the entire batch.

+### Calibration (Milestone 4)

+- Each shade can expose a micro-calibration curve so intermediate positions align visually across different shade models.
+Curves are edited from **Options → Calibrate a shade** and consist of at least two anchors describing how a Home Assistant percentage maps to the controller's 0–65535 raw value.
+- Anchors must remain in ascending percent order, start at 0%, and end at 100%.
+Raw values must never decrease between anchors—flat segments are allowed when a range of raw values should report the same Home Assistant percentage.
+The options flow validates these rules before saving.
+- The editor supports inserting anchors between any two existing points, removing interior anchors, and resetting back to the default `(0%, 0)` and `(100%, 65535)` endpoints.
+A per-shade **Invert axis** toggle overrides the global polarity when a single window is mounted opposite the rest.
+- Shade entities automatically apply the configured curve when reporting state and when accepting service calls.
+For example, two calibrated shades that receive `set_cover_position: 23` will send different raw targets while reaching a visually matching opening.

 ### Hold-to-move stop (Milestone 5A)

 - Shade entities now advertise the `stop_cover` service.
 Because the REST API does not expose a